quazijamal123/wc-hide-categories-on-shop-page/readme.txt

 === WC Hide Categories On Shop Page ===
-Contributors: quazijamal123
+Contributors: wordpluginpress
 Donate link: http://www.wordpluginpress.com/
 Tags: Wordpress, WooCommerce, e-Commerce
 Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 4.3
+Stable tag: 4.7.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WC Hide Categories On Shop Page allows to Remove Specific categories products From Shop Page.
+WC Hide Categories On Shop Page allows removing specific categories products from WooCommerce Shop Page.

 == Description ==

 This free WooCommerce extension permits you to hide the products on shop page  of specific categories.
 For this you have to save the categories with ',' seperated in woocommerce setting in product section.

 == Installation ==